 - Do they keep some cameras rolling the whole time?

 - Will you be onsite?
+Who is your lead videographer?
 If not, what is your role?

 - What other types of events have you filmed?